hpcaitech/ColossalAI/docs/source/en/features/mixed_precision_training_with_booster.md

 ## Hands-on Practice

 Now we will introduce the use of AMP with Colossal-AI.
-In this practice, we will use Torch AMP as an example, but do note that config files are provided for all AMP modes.
+In this practice, we will use Torch AMP as an example.

 ### Step 1.
 Import libraries in train.py